iskendria-pub/iskendria/DATA.md

 * priceEditorAddColleague int32.
 * priceEditorAcceptDuty int32.

-There is no price for creating persons, because actions by majors are not charged as stated in requirement AX-3030.
+There is no price for bootstrapping and for resigning as editor.
+Charging bootstrapping makes no sense because initially no one has credit.
+Charging resigning as editor is not logical.
+If an editor does not have credit, she can not do her job.
+The only sensible thing to do is resigning.

 There is no need to save the bootstrap key in the settings address, because the bootstrap key is immediately embedded in person with isMajor = true.